Exploring initial collaboration in an intervention: Creating a meeting place between educational research and educational practice

 Dette verket er lisensiert under en Navngivelse-IkkeKommersiell 4.0 Internasjonal-lisens.

-Forfattere som sender inn bidrag til Nordisk tidsskrift for utdanning og praksis beholder opphavsretten til artikkelen sin, men samtykker i å publisere den under betingelsene i Creative Commons-lisensen CC BY-NC 4.0.
+Forfattere som sender inn bidrag til Nordisk tidsskrift for utdanning og praksis beholder opphavsretten til artikkelen sin, men samtykker i å publisere den under betingelsene i Creative Commons-lisensen CC BY 4.0.